acenet-arc/cloud_from_a_to_z/_episodes/05-day1-create-a-first-virtual-machine.md

 **Availability Zone:** In theory this could allow you to chose how available you would like your VM to be.
 This would be done by launching your VM on hosts in a different availability zone which have certain hardware or software configurations which make them less susceptible to outages.
 However, on the Compute Canada cloud there is only one availability zone so there is no need to choose anything but the default.

 **Instance Name:** specify the name of your virtual machine.
 OpenStack will attempt to use this name as the hostname of your virtual machine.
 However, if the instance name you provided is not a valid hostname OpenStack will modify it so that it is valid and use the modified version for your hostname while still referring to your VM in the OpenStack dashboard by the instance name you provided.
+As some of use might be sharing a project, please include your name in the instance name, something like `your-name-first-vm`.

 > ## What is a valid hostname?
 > A good description of a valid hostname is given in this [wikipedia page section]( https://en.wikipedia.org/wiki/Hostname#Restrictions_on_valid_hostnames).
 The official specifications for hostnames are given in two Internet standards requests for comments documents [RFC-952](https://tools.ietf.org/html/rfc952), and [RFC-1123](https://tools.ietf.org/html/rfc1123).
->
+> The summary of the wikipeida page is, hostnames must be less than 64 characters long, contain only numbers letters and dashes (`-`).
 {: .callout}

 **Flavor:** The flavor of your VM specifies the hardware profile your VM will have.
 Compute Canada cloud uses a consistent naming scheme across their clouds to describe the hardware profile.
 Examples of VM flavors are `p1-0.75gb` and `c1-3.75gb-36` and the different components of the name correspond to different hardware features.